mazoonit/supercrudgen/README.md

   - It creates routes,views,static directories inside the main dir.
   - It creates a route file that contains all the routes
     - routes/tableName.js (contains CRUD routes).
-  - Inside views directory it creates a views files
+  - Inside views directory It creates a views files
     - views/tableNames.ejs (view for all the rows in the table).
     - views/tableName.ejs (view for a specific row in the table).
   - Inside static It creates 2 files